monodot/knowledge-base/_articles/k3s.md

 - CoreDNS gets settings from the configmap `coredns` in namespace `kube-system` - this is mounted as `/etc/coredns/Corefile` in the container
 - Each container uses CoreDNS for DNS resolution, due to  `nameserver <kube-dns Service IP>` in `/etc/resolv.conf`

+Networking/Ingress:

+- **ClusterIP service and Ingress:** To expose an app outside the cluster, you can just create a Service of type _ClusterIP_ and expose it with an _Ingress_.
+- **LoadBalancer service:** Alternatively, create a Service of type _LoadBalancer_.
+This will create a new **klipper** load balancer DaemonSet (`svclb-*`) in the namespace `kube-system`.
+However, your Service **must** expose a port which isn't already in use.
+For example, Traefik occupies ports 80 and 443, so pick a different port.

 ## Cookbook

 Kill, uninstall: